opensalt/opensalt-docs/docs/index.rst

    :height: 148 px
    :width: 624 px

 Rejecting the users will simply suspend the accounts.
-Accepting the user will generate another confirmation email to the users notifying them of successful account creation,
+Accepting the user will generate another confirmation email to the users notifying them of successful account creation.

 .. _j5cc5056584c262f761b5b2746a346o: